On Emergent Social World Models -- Evidence for Functional Integration of Theory of Mind and Pragmatic Reasoning in Language Models: Introduction

-We explore evidence from behavioral evaluations and causal-mechanistic experiments (Sections~\ref{sec:behavioral-eval} \& \ref{sec:functional-localization} respectively).
-The latter builds on recent work by \citet{alkhamissi-etal-2025-llm} on \textit{functional localization} inspired from cognitive neuroscience \cite[cf.,][]{duan-etal-2025-unveiling,hanna2025formal}.
-While this work did not find strong evidence for functional ToM localization based on a very small data set, we do find causal evidence for it based on a much larger data set which is part of this paper's contribution, as is a more thorough investigation of the method of functional localization in LMs itself.
-Our paper contributes to related work separately focusing on ToM and linguistic abilities, in the domain of mechanistic interpretability of LMs \citep{wang2022interpretability}, in particular their language capabilities \citep{oh2025tug} and mental state representations \citep{bortoletto2024brittle, zhu2024language}, and to the growing number of behavioral evaluations of LMs' ToM and pragmatic abilities \citep[which, in part, provided mixed results; e.g.,][]{hu-etal-2023-fine, ullman2023large, sap-etal-2022-neural, ma-etal-2025-pragmatics}.
+Additionally, we contribute to related work evaluating LMs, often separately focusing on ToM and linguistic abilities, in the domain of mechanistic interpretability \citep{wang2022interpretability}, in particular LMs' language capabilities \citep{oh2025tug} and mental state representations \citep{bortoletto2024brittle, zhu2024language}, and to the growing number of behavioral evaluations of LMs' ToM and pragmatic abilities \citep[which, in part, provided mixed results; e.g.,][]{hu-etal-2023-fine, ullman2023large, sap-etal-2022-neural, ma-etal-2025-pragmatics}.
 While the functional connection of these two abilities has been addressed more in human research \citep{baldwin_language_2005, hauptman2023non}, work on the functional organization of LMs has mostly focused on aligning only LMs' language representations to human brains \citep{tuckute2024language, alkhamissi-etal-2025-language}.
 We follow recent arguments for more integrated investigations of linguistic abilities of LMs grounded in cognitive science approaches \citep{sumers2023cognitive, mccoy2024embers}.

-In sum, this paper contributes behavioral and causal-mechanistic experiments, paired with stringent hypothesis-driven statistical testing, that provide suggestive evidence in favor of the functional integration view, thus contributing to the question of emergent social world models.
-In doing so, the paper contributes novel, empirically grounded ToM localizer data and methodological refinements of the functional localization method.\footnote{We release all code and data at [redacted for reviewing].}
+In sum, this paper contributes behavioral and causal-mechanistic experiments (Sections~\ref{sec:behavioral-eval} \& \ref{sec:functional-localization} respectively), paired with stringent hypothesis-driven statistical testing, that provide suggestive evidence in favor of the functional integration view, thus contributing to the question of emergent social world models.
+In doing so, the paper contributes novel, empirically grounded ToM localizer data and methodological refinements of the functional localization method.\footnote{We release all code and data at \url{https://github.com/polina-tsvilodub/lm-emergent-social-world-models}.}